LiveRamp/ats-sdk-android-sample/README.md

 ## Code Structure and Organization

-The source code for the sample application is accessible within the `LRAtsSDKSample` subdirectoryThe source code for the sample application is accessible within the `LRAtsSDKSample` subdirectory, which is structured as follows:
+The source code for the sample application is accessible within the `LRAtsSDKSample` subdirectory, which is structured as follows:

 * `Examples`
     * This directory contains a collection of code snippets demonstrating various use cases of `LRAtSDK`.
 Each nested `Fragment` is dedicated to illustrating a specific use case.
 The `configureLRAtsExample` method in the `Fragment` contains all the code that is related to the use of the SDK.